 By Dr. Rita Khanna

-The breath has so much importance in human existence that the ancient Rishis or seers evolved a complete science around it, just from studying the simple process of respiration.
-This science, Swara Yoga, however, should not be confused with Pranayama, though both deal with Prana.
-Swara Yoga emphasises the analysis of the breath and the significance of different Pranic rhythms; whereas, Pranayama involves techniques to redirect, store and control Prana.
+The breath is so vital in human existence that the ancient Rishis or seers evolved a complete science around it just from studying the simple process of respiration.
+However, this science, Swara Yoga, should not be confused with Pranayama, though both deal with Prana.
+Swara Yoga emphasizes the analysis of the breath and the significance of different Pranic rhythms, whereas, Pranayama involves techniques to redirect, store and control Prana.

 Prana and mind exert an influence on each other.
 Pranayama for stress is a viable solution.
 When the Pranas are restless, they affect the mind and vice versa.
 By controlling the Pranas through the practice of Pranayama, the restlessness of the mind is automatically controlled.

-Correct Breathing: Most of us breathe incorrectly, using only a small part of our lung capacity- Shallow respiration or rapid breathing, as in a stressful situation, builds up stagnant air in the lower regions of the lungs.
-Also, normal breathing takes place either in the abdomen or in the thorax or chest.
-By combining the abdominal and thoracic breathing, it is possible to inhale the optimum amount of air into the lungs, and exhale the maximum amount of waste air.
+Most of us breathe incorrectly, using only a tiny part of our lung capacity – Shallow respiration or rapid breathing, as in a stressful situation, builds up stagnant air in the lower regions of the lungs.
+Also, normal breathing occurs either in the abdomen, thorax, or chest.
+Combining the abdominal and thoracic breathing makes it possible to inhale the optimum amount of air into the lungs and exhale the maximum amount of waste air.
 According to Yoga, this is the way everyone should be breathing.

-While practising Ujjayi Pranayama, a slight pressure is exerted on the carotid sinuses.
+While practicing Ujjayi Pranayama, a slight pressure is exerted on the carotid sinuses.
 In a stressful condition, the blood pressure rises as the heart beats faster.
 The pressure on the carotid bodies brought about in Ujjayi Pranayama helps to slow down.
-Either as a stress-aid in a temporary stressful situation or as a long-term therapy, Ujjayi is an invaluable pranayama for stress.
-Ujjayi Pranayama is a standard adjunct to Yoga therapy for blood pressure, heart problems, anxiety, stress and in all conditions in which relaxation is of prime need to bring tranquility to the body and mind complex.
-Abdominal breathing and breath awareness is also used as adjuncts to relaxation therapy.
+Either as a stress aid in a temporary stressful situation or as a long-term therapy, Ujjayi is an invaluable pranayama for stress.
+Ujjayi Pranayama is a standard adjunct in Yoga therapy for blood pressure, heart problems, anxiety, stress,, and all conditions in which relaxation is of prime need to bring tranquility to the body and mind complex.
+Abdominal breathing and breath awareness are also used as adjuncts to relaxation therapy.

-Technique: Inhale slowly and deeply through the nose and while exhaling, contract the air passage and exhale slowly with a whispering sound.
+Inhale slowly and deeply through the nose while exhaling, contract the air passage and exhale slowly with a whispering sound.